 As one reads this partnership agreement with a set of lenses formed by the IMT's definition of partnership, glaring contradictions are evident.
-The most obvious contradiction is tying significant funds to the activity of the national church.
+The most obvious is tying significant funds to the activity of the national church.
 In addition, it is also evident that the partnership with the seminary is tied to an American expectation of proper and appropriate reports and authority channels, appropriate oversight of the development of courses, and appropriate individuals approved by the American Church regarding who would be allowed to teach at the seminary.

-Regarding the IMT's definition of partnership and the approach taken to develop those partnerships, it is noticeable that the IMT's definition of partnership does not try to define a prospective national church's capacity by a list of metrics developed by the Western church.
-In addition, the definition does not intend to assess a national church's capacity with a SWOT analysis, subsequently assigning a number from one to a hundred, indicating their ability to partner appropriately with the Western church.
+Returning once again to the IMT's definition of partnership and the approach taken to develop those partnerships, it is noticeable that it does not try to define the prospective national church's capacity by a list of metrics developed by the church.
+It does not attempt to assess a national church with a SWOT analysis and subsequently assign the national church a percentage number from 1-100% indicating their capacity to partner effectively.

-And though this example may seem to be "over the top," it is shared in this article from a real-life example taken from a Memorandum of Understanding (MOU) sent to a national church in the last three years.
+And though this example may seem to be "over the top," it is shared in this article from a real-life example taken from a Memorandum of Understanding (MOU) sent to a partner church in the last two years.
 Appropriate partnerships do not require adherence to rules and regulations developed by another partner.
 That is not a partnership.
 It is a contractual relationship built on cultural expectations and power by one party over another.